-Policy 2.2.
-Ensure code amendments to development standards and/or processing requirements do not adversely impact housing costs.
-Action 2.2.1: Evaluate proposed amendments to the Zoning Code and assess impacts to affordable housing.
-Action 2.2.2: In an effort to promote the development of higher density housing types, the City will amend the Zoning Ordinance to allow up to three stories in the Residential Condominium (RC), Residential Apartment (RA) and for multi-family development in the Ongoing City Manager, Community Development December 2020 City Manager, Community Development This zoning Code Amendment has not been completed due to staff changes.
+higher density housing types, the City will amend the Zoning Ordinance to allow up to three stories in the December 2020 City Manager, Community Development This zoning ordinance Amendment has not been completed due to staff changes.
 This policy is still consistent with the needs of the city and will continue to be an action item.
-This zoning ordinance Amendment has not been completed due to staff changes.
-This policy is still consistent with the needs of the city and will Action 2.2.3: The City will amend the Zoning Ordinance to allow up to 20 dwelling units per acre in the Residential Condominium (RC) and up to 30 dwelling units per acre in the Residential Apartment (RA) zone by removing the requirement for Planning Commission and City Council approval for developments to reach these maximum densities in these zones.
-December 2020 City Manager, Community Development continue to be an action item.
-This zoning ordinance Amendment has not been completed due to staff changes.
+Condominium (RC) and up to 30 dwelling units per acre in the Residential Apartment (RA) zone by removing the This zoning ordinance Amendment has not been completed due to staff changes.
 This policy is still consistent with the needs of the city and will continue to be an action item.
 Policy 2.3.
-The City will encourage housing suitable to a variety of income levels and household sizes and types in specific plan zones, subdivision review and individual multi-family development review.
-Action 2.3.1: Continue to provide opportunities for mixed use development in the Village Commercial (VC) zone, which allows residential/office and/or commercial uses.
-The City will promote the development of mixed use projects by providing information to developers about the VC zone at the City's Planning and Building counter.
-The City will work with the developer of mixed use projects to expedite permit approvals and provide technical assistance in applying for funding sources if necessary.
-Ongoing City Manager, Community Development Department, The City of Imperial was unable to fill a planning position which prevented this action from being met during this planning period and action will continue.
-Action 2.3.2: To facilitate the development of second units as an affordable housing opportunity, the City will amend the Zoning Ordinance to be compliant with Chapter 1062 of the Government Code, which requires development applications for second units to be considered ministerial without discretionary review or a public hearing.
-The amendment will ensure that second units are allowed uses in all residential zones and require only ministerial Community This zoning ordinance Amendment has not been completed due to staff changes.
-This policy is still consistent with the needs of the city and will continue to be an action item.
+The City will encourage housing suitable to a variety of income levels and household sizes and types in specific plan zones, subdivision review and individual multi-family development review. which allows residential/office and/or commercial uses.
+The City will promote the development of mixed use City Manager, Community Development Department, The City of Imperial was unable to fill a planning position which prevented this action from being met during this planning period and action will continue.